Crusade of Varna: Aftermath

 Many of the Crusaders were crippled by frostbite, many more died in smaller follow-up battles, and many Europeans were captured.
 Hungary fell back into civil war until Hunyadi was elected Regent for the infant Ladislaus in June 1446.
 Branković retained control over Serbia.

 The Ottoman victory in Varna, followed by their victory in the Second Battle of Kosovo in 1448, deterred the European states from sending substantial military assistance to the Byzantines during the Ottoman conquest of Constantinople in 1453.
 Although Pius II officially declared a three-year crusade at the Council of Mantua to recapture Constantinople from the Ottomans, the leaders who promised 80,000 soldiers to it reneged on their commitment.
 The Ottoman Empire was free, for several decades, from any further serious attempts to push it out of Europe.

+Only the European victory at Belgrade would stop the Ottomans from conquering large parts of Europe.
+Hungary would be safe for another 70 years after this victory until the Hungarian army was crushed by the Ottomans at the Battle of Mohács in 1526, which would lead to the end of Hungary as an independent united kingdom for almost 400 years.

 In popular culture

 The end of the Crusade of Varna serves as the starting point for the grand strategy video game Europa Universalis IV by Paradox Development Studio, one day after the Battle of Varna, on 11 November 1444.